How to layout PDF pages

 To describe the layout of pages, use pre-defined containers.
 I also call them content slots.
 You can access these containers by calling methods of a PageLayout object.

-There are three main slots: Content, Header, and Footer.
-And two slots for additional content: Background and Foreground.
+There are three main slots: the Content, the Header, and the Footer.
+And two slots for additional content: the Background and the Foreground.
 By default, all five containers are empty and occupy no page space.
 You distribute your page content between the slots according to your requirements.

 Read Containers and their content article to know how to layout your pages using containers.